JakeRoggenbuck/study-cli/README.md

 ```

 ## TODO
-- Add delay or user interaction for learn mode
-- Add set filename for dataset
 - Add dataset manager
 - Add random quiz mode (allow user to run the command a lot, and only quiz a fraction of the time, e.g. run at bash start)